-500 nm SiO2 on 100 mm Si wafers were utilized.
+500 nm SiO_2 on 100 mm Si wafers were utilized.
 Wafers were cleaned in a Hamatech automated wafer processer with piranha solution before spin coating.
 Brewer Science WiDE-C 15C bottom anti-reflective coating (BARC) was spun at 3000 RPM for 60 seconds before a two-step bake on a 190°C proximity hotplate for 60 seconds, followed by a 160°C vacuum hotplate for 60 seconds.
 OiR 620-7i photoresist was spun at 5000 RPM for 60 seconds followed by a pre-exposure 90°C vacuum hotplate bake for 60 seconds.
 Exposure was performed on a GCA AS200 stepper, followed by a post-exposure bake on a 115°C vacuum hotplate.
-Etching was performed using the Oxford 80+ reactive ion etcher.
+Etching was preformed using an Oxford 80+ reactive ion etcher.
 BARC was etched using an O2 and Ar mixture for six minutes.
 SiO2 was etched with a mixture of CHF3 and Ar for 6:30 minutes to etch \sim 220 nm into the SiO2.
-Resist and BARC were stripped using an Anatech O2 plasma dry strip, followed by a piranha clean.
-A CVC SC4500 e-beam evaporator was then used to deposit 25 nm of Ta as an adhesion layer, followed by